skim-programming/3d-Graphics-Test/README.md

 ## Update
 ### Added Controls, Borders, and more
-W, A, S, D work as valid inputs, moving the camera
-All four arrow keys are used to rotate the model rather than it being rotated automatically E, V used to toggle edges and vertices respectively Borders added to prevent going through meshes(bugs out the math, messes with controls)
+W, A, S, D, and spacebar work as valid inputs, moving the camera(x, y, z axis) All four arrow keys are used to rotate the model rather than it being rotated automatically E, V used to toggle edges and vertices respectively Borders added to prevent going through meshes(bugs out the math, messes with controls)